fhildeb/lukso-node-guide/docs/guides/validator-setup/launchpad-walkthrough.md

 </TabItem>
 <TabItem value="mainnet" label="Mainnet Validators">

-:::warning
+:::note

-The **Mainnet** Staking Launchpad only **supports deposit checks** in the **final transaction window** after submitting the deposit file and connecting your wallet.
-The wallet must contain enough LYX, LYXe, or LYXt to proceed to the final screen.
+The Mainnet Staking Launchpad only supports deposit checks in the final transaction window after submitting the deposit file and connecting your wallet.
+The wallet must contain enough LYX or LYXt to proceed to the final screen.

 :::